Scottish Power Hardship Fund - Application, Number, Address

 - Citizens’ Advice Bureau (Tel: 03444 111 444)*

 - StepChange (Tel: 0800 138 1111)*

 *Lines open Monday to Friday 9am to 8pm, Saturday 9.30am to 1pm.

-STEP 2: Apply to Social Enterprise Direct (see our Scottish Power Contact guide).
+STEP 2: Apply to Social Enterprise Direct.
 They will evaluate your circumstances and decide whether you are eligible to receive an award from the Fund.